dmattox10/HN-Algolia/README.md

 - [X] I'd love to figure that out shortly, I'm out of time for today (Saturday).

 ## About this project (updated)
-I was unable to finish due to CORS issues that I spent the entire day trying to get around without building an express server to proxy the requests, maybe I was supposed to....
-I can say for certain, that I know how to deal with CORS when I have access to both the Front End and the Server.
-I have written and used plenty of REST API's.

 - [X] My next steps would have been to build a posts component to display each entry in a meaningful way, and then map the data onto the post component x times.

-- [X] After that I was going to include a tag cloud of the previous searches, clicking one would repeat the search.
+- [] After that I was going to include a tag cloud of the previous searches, clicking one would repeat the search.

 ### Front End
 React - My goto.